Cyclotomic $q$-Schur superalgebras: Abstract

 \section{Abstract}

 The paper aims to introduce the cyclotomic $q$-Schur superalgebra via the permutation supermodules of the cyclotomic Hekce algebra and investigate its structure.
-In particular, we show that the cyclotomic $q$-Schur superalgebra is a cellular superalgebra and establish the Schur-Weyl duality between the cyclotomic Hecke algebra and the cyclotomic $q$-Schur superalgebra.
+In particular, we show that the cyclotomic $q$-Schur superalgebra is a cellular superalgebra and establish the double centralizer property between the cyclotomic Hecke algebra and the cyclotomic $q$-Schur superalgebra.